OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ---
 ## Task-parallel programming with `cilk_spawn` and `cilk_scope`

 {% defn "parallel algorithms", "Parallel programming" %} involves writing instructions that can be executed on different processors simultaneously.
-Compared to serial programming, parallel programming offers opportunities to reduce the resources consumed (e.g., time, storage, energy, etc.), but taking advantage of these opportunities can be exceedingly complicated and error-prone &mdash; too much for developers to manage on their own.
+Compared to serial programming, where instructions (logically) execute one-at-a-time on a single processor, parallel programming can reduce the runtime of a computation; but taking advantage of this opportunity can be difficult and error-prone.

-OpenCilk is a {% defn "task-parallel-platforms-programming-and-algorithms", "task-parallel platform" %}: a layer of software that coordinates, schedules, and manages the multiple processors of a parallel program.
+OpenCilk is a {% defn "task-parallel-platforms-programming-and-algorithms", "task-parallel platform" %}: a layer of software that simplifies the development of correct and efficient parallel programs by coordinating, scheduling, and managing the multiple processors involved.
 OpenCilk automatically load-balances the tasks of the different processors and achieves performance that is provably close to optimal.

 Using the OpenCilk platform, a developer writes code in Cilk, which extends C and C++ with a just few keywords to support task-parallel programming.
 Cilk supports {% defn "fork-join parallelism" %}, an especially simple form of task-parallelism that uses spawning and parallel loops.
 We'll introduce spawning here and cover parallel loops in a later tutorial.

+{% defn "Spawning" %} a function means running it in parallel with the caller.
+To indicate that a function may be spawned, put the `cilk_spawn` keyword before the call to the function.
-{% defn "Spawning" %} allows a function to be “forked,” or executed like a function call.
-The `cilk_spawn` keyword modifies a function call statement to tell the OpenCilk runtime system that the function may (but is not required to) run in parallel with the caller.
+The `cilk_spawn` keyword tells the OpenCilk runtime system that the function may (but is not required to) run in parallel with the caller.
-A spawned function is called a {% defn "child" %} of the function that spawned it.
-Conversely, the function that executes the `cilk_spawn` statement is known as the {% defn "parent" %} of the spawned function.
 For example, consider the fragment of C below.
 Spawning occurs in line 7, where the keyword `cilk_spawn` precedes the call to function `p_fib`.